Introduction (Blake, 1794): Poem

+Is giv’n thee till the break of day.

 Context and interpretation

 The poem is etched on a single plate and placed immediately after the title-page of the Songs of Experience.
 The text has not been found in any draft or manuscript version.
 Its subject is closely connected with the poem The Voice of the Ancient Bard in the Songs of Innocence.
 "The Voice of the Ancient Bard" immediately precedes the Introduction to "Songs of Experience" in some copies of the Songs, and Earth's Answer follows in all copies.
 In the poem, Blake's narratorial voice acts as the Ancient Bard and the Prophet, who hears Jehovah speaking to Adam in the Garden of Eden.

 Geoffrey Keynes says that Blake, as the prophet "calls the Fallen Man to regain control of the world, lost when he adopted Reason (the 'starry pole') in place of Imagination.”
 Earth symbolizes the Fallen Man within the poem.
 Blake ('the voice of the Bard') calls him to awake from the evil darkness and return to the realm of Imagination, reassuming the light of its previous 'prelapsarian' state.
 Reason (the 'starry pole') and the Sea of Time and Spece (the 'watr'ry shore') "are there only till the break of day if Earth would consent to leave 'the slumberous mass'".

 The illustration shows a big cloud in a night sky and scattered stars.
 The text is placed on the cloud.
 There is a nude female with long hair and a halo above her head, reclining on a couch on a cloud below the text.
 This is probably the image of Earth addressed by "the voice of the Bard".

 Coleridge marked the poem with the symbol “H” that meant “still greater” than just “gave me pleasure”.
 Anonymous Blake's contemporary reviewer (C. A. Tulk?
 1830) wrote: